Skip to main content

 Date format

-By default, the To Do List displays dates in the "%d %M %Y" format (it looks like 09 Mar 2033).
-If you want to specify another format for dates, use the date parameter of the taskShape property:
+By default, the To Do List displays dates in the "%d %M %Y" format (for example, 09 Mar 2033).
+To specify another format, use the date parameter of the taskShape property.
+The following snippet sets a slash-separated date format:

 const list = new ToDo("#root", {